-If Americas Gold and Silver loses its status as a foreign private issuer, it will no longer be exempt from such rules and, among other things, will be required to file periodic reports and financial statements with the content and in the form required as if it were a United States domestic company, and will incur additional costs to make such filings.
-The regulatory and compliance costs to the Company under United States federal securities laws as a United States domestic issuer may be significantly more than the costs the Company incurs as a Canadian foreign private issuer.
-Additionally, if the Company ceases to be a foreign private issuer, then the Company will be subject to Subpart 1300 of Regulation S-K, which differs from the requirements of NI 43-101.
+If Americas Gold and Silver loses its status as a foreign private issuer, it will no longer be exempt from such rules and, among other things, will be required to file periodic reports and financial statements with the content and in the form required as if it were a domestic United States reporting company, and will incur additional costs to make such filings.
+The regulatory and compliance costs to the Company under United States federal securities laws as a domestic United States reporting company may be significantly more than the costs the Company incurs as a Canadian foreign private issuer eligible to use the multijurisdictional disclosure system.
+Additionally, if the Company ceases to be a foreign private issuer or loses its eligibility to file its annual report on Form 40-F pursuant to the multijurisdictional disclosure system, then the Company will be subject to Subpart 1300 of Regulation S-K, which differs from the requirements of NI 43-101.

-Americas Gold and Silver will incur increased costs as a result of operating as a reporting company whose common shares are publicly traded in the United States and is unable to use the multijurisdictional disclosure system, and our management will be required to devote substantial time to new compliance initiatives
+Americas Gold and Silver may incur increased costs as a reporting company whose common shares are publicly traded in the United States if Americas Gold and Silver were to lose its eligibility to use the multijurisdictional disclosure system, and our management would be required to devote substantial time to new compliance initiatives

-As a public company whose shares are publicly traded in the United States and reporting under the Exchange Act and is not currently eligible to report under the multijurisdictional disclosure system, the Company will incur significant legal, accounting and other expenses that it did not incur previously.
+If Americas Gold and Silver loses eligibility to report under the multijurisdictional disclosure system, as a public company whose shares are publicly traded in the United States and reporting under the Exchange Act, the Company would incur significant legal, accounting and other expenses that it would not incur as a company reporting under the multijurisdictional disclosure system.
 The Sarbanes-Oxley Act, the Dodd-Frank Wall Street Reform and Consumer Protection Act and other applicable securities rules and regulations impose various requirements on public companies in the United States.
-Senior management of the Company and other personnel will need to devote a substantial amount of time to these compliance initiatives.
-Moreover, these rules and regulations will increase legal and financial compliance costs and will make some activities more time-consuming and costly.
+Senior management of the Company and other personnel would need to devote a substantial amount of time to these compliance initiatives.
+Moreover, these rules and regulations would increase legal and financial compliance costs and would make some activities more time-consuming and costly.